 Researcher Development Commitment and Mission Statement

-We are committed to the continuous development of research staff at the University across all career stages.
+We are committed to the continuous development of postgraduate research students, academic, research and research-related staff at the University across all career stages.

 We enable innovative and impactful enhancement of practice through access to high quality and flexible development opportunities that foster excellence and maximise potential.